What is Microdosing and is it Safe?

 - Improved focus

 Many people take full dosages of LSD and other psychedelic drugs in order to affect their creative streaks and open their minds to new concepts.
 They end up “tripping” for hours and use that experience to provide creative inspiration.
 Fans of microdosing find it causes positive benefits without the tripping effect.
 Tripping can include hallucinations and flashbacks that recur sometimes for years.

-While many report positive benefits from microdosing, plenty of people also experience negative results.
+While many report positive effects from microdosing, plenty of people also experience negative results as well.
 These include:

 - Impaired energy

 - Impaired mood

 - Increased anxiety